thi-ng/blog/2019/20190314-of-umbrellas-transducers-reactive-streams-pt4.md

 and ones (which actually encode a 2D image), to a) figure out the number of individual, isolated regions and b) measure their overall size/area?

-Luckily for us, there’s a single data structure we can use to get answers to both of these questions: A [Disjoint Set](https://en.wikipedia.org/wiki/Disjoint-set_data_structure) tracks a set of elements, partitioned into non-overlapping (i.e. disjoint) subsets.
+Luckily for us, there's a single data structure we can use to get answers to both of these questions: A [Disjoint Set](https://en.wikipedia.org/wiki/Disjoint-set_data_structure) tracks a set of elements, partitioned into non-overlapping (i.e. disjoint) subsets.
 This data